tharzen/php-interpreter/README.md

 For evaluating expressions, the general idea is to put a AST node into stack and then pop it, evaluate it.

 After evaluation, evaluator will push the result node into stack for next possible evaluation.
-Thus the problem here is that the expression is blind to the evaluation process and next possible result node in the stack.
+The problem here is that the expression is blind to the evaluation process and next possible result node in the stack.
 It is necessary to design a consistent node API of stack for evaluation.
 And at the same time, the AST node itself can be evaluated to many information for next step.

 For example, in `$a = $b;`, `$a` and `$b` are both `variable` AST node.
 But the memory location of `$a` and the value of `$b` are required.
 When the expression pushes `$a` into stack, it should tell stack what it wants is `$a`'s memory location.
 And then the stack will pop it, evaluate it, pushes a result node with `$a`'s memory location.
 Same thing goes for `$b`'s value.
 After the expression receives the value of `b` and the memory location of `a`, it will cause side effect in the environment: modify variable's value.
 During these evaluations, evaluator will access both `$a` and `$b`'s storage location but return different evaluation results.